cloudsreal/cloudsreal.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-🐙 Hi, I’m Yujin!
+🐙 Hi, I'm Yujin!
 Click [here](https://hearmyname.net/say/cmn-cn/Yujin) to hear my name.
 My name sounds similar to the word "octopus" in Chinese, so my friends love using this emoji to represent me.

 📖 I'm a fourth-year undergraduate at Nanjing University, China, majoring in Software Engineering.
 I am currently applying for Ph.D. programs.

 🥰 My research interest lies in Human-Computer Interaction and End-User Software Engineering.
-I am curious about understanding human interation with technology and integrating state-of-art innovations into system to support non-technical users.
-I hope to make complex tasks more accessible and efficient, and help people do more creative activities!
+I am curious about the design space in human-centered tools and integrating innovations into system to support end users.
+I hope to make complex tasks more accessible and efficient, and enable people to do more creative activities!

 💡 I'm fortunate to work with Prof.[Haojian Jin](https://www.haojianj.in/) at University of California San Diego and Prof.[Zhiqiang Zuo](https://z-zhiqiang.github.io/) at Nanjing University.

-🩵 In my spare time, I love watching series and documentaries.
-I'm learning hip-hop dancing now!
+🩵 I love photograph and I hope to film my life.
+I'm also learning hiphop dancing now!

 <!-- # 🔥 News -->
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.